AapoSoukkio/Helsinki-city-bike-app/README.md

 4. To run all the tests in the class, press "Control + R + T" or right-click on the test class and select "Run Tests".

 5. The test results will appear in the Test Explorer window.
 You can click on a test result to see more details about the test run.

+## Other notes

+This is basicly the first version of the app and can be improved in various fields like:
+- Implementing E2E testing
+- Host the backend or the entire application in the cloud to make it more easily accessible for review by others
+- Improving search and filtering capabilities to make it easier for user to go through large data mass
+- Adding support for data updating, posting, and deleting

+with that being said...

+I'm thrilled to have fully functional full-stack application that follows the principles of good programming practices.
+I'm also confident that the code is well-organized and maintainable.
+There has been some decent effort to put together this one and needless to say that I also learned thing or two along the way.
+I hope that whoever reads this will put my application to the test and possibly gives some feedback.

 ## Helpful Links